Last updated: 12/01/2012

 A Viable Alternative - Smartphone Hotspots

 Since many (if not most) people have smartphones today - either Android or iPhones - there is a viable alternative for Internet access using your phones hotspot.
 All cellular phones/providers make available what is known as a "hotspot" capability for the phone.
 This uses the cellular data system to connect to the Internet, and it uses the phones wifi capability to broadcast a local network that 5-10 devices can connect to.
 With this capability you do not need a cellular router or aircard.
 That saves you considerable money, and with the hotspots now "free" with the shared data plans it is a solution that may work for some users.
 What is the downside?
-First, if the phone goes, so does the hotspot.
+First, where the phone goes, so does the hotspot.
 If each person has a phone that can run a hotspot, that can be overcome.
 But the network name will change, very likely.
 Also, there is no provision to hardwire devices like with a router.

-Combining this hotspot capability on the phone with the WiFiRanger Go router offers a very nice solution.
-The Go can "failover" automatically between Internet connections.
+Combining this hotspot capability on the phone with the WiFiRanger Go2 router offers a very nice solution.
+The Go2 can "failover" automatically between Internet connections.
 So if you are normally on Park WiFi and that becomes unavailable, your phone could be the secondary connection.
 And if that phone is unavailable, the second phone can be used.
 Automatically.
 This way the network name stays the same, and if one phone leaves the area the other is automatically used.
 The only downside to this is that both phones must have the hotspot running - this uses quite a bit of battery, so you would want the phones to be plugged into a charger.

 Using this solution can save you the cost of an aircard, but it does add some complexity.
-And an aircard is only $20/month on the shared data plan....so it may not be worth it.
+And an aircard/Jetpack is only $20/month on the shared data plan....so it may not be worth it.

 WiFi

-First, it is helpful to understand a little about how wifi works, some of the jargon, and the technical limitations of the technology.
-Wifi is a two-way radio system that operates on the 2.4 GHz and 5 GHz bands.
-For our purposes, we will assume that we are dealing with 2.4 GHz radios, since that is what is commonly used by a consumer device.
 Like any radio system, it takes “two to tango” – the wifi radio in your laptop, smartphone, tablet or other device has to “talk to” the Access Point (AP) set up by the provider of the wifi system.
+(Note: Access Points are also referred to as "hotspots".
+The terms are often used interchangeably.)
 This AP (Access Point) is the radio that eventually connects you back to the Internet.
 If this provider is an outside company selling/providing the service they are generically referred to as the WISP (Wireless Internet Service Provider).
 Examples of a WISP might be Tengo (a popular RV park wireless provider), a city-wide wifi system, or a provider of wifi to a hotel complex.
 When WISP’s set up wireless networks in geographically distributed areas there are often “dead spots” in radio coverage.
 These areas may have signal available, but to most wifi devices the signal is not strong enough to effectively use.
 In many cases a CPE device (Customer Premises Equipment) is used by the WISP to pull the signal in rather than put in more APs.
 This is cheaper for the operator and more effective for the end user in most cases.
 More about these CPEs later.

 Before you can connect to any wifi network you have to discover the network.
 One of the best tools for seeing what wifi networks are available around you is inSSIDer, which is free wifi scanning software.
 It will tell you lots of things about the network that many of the tools that are included with your computer will not.

 OK, enough of the acronyms.
 Now that we have a little background info, let’s look at what affects your wifi experience.
 Since we are dealing with radios, the obvious things are power, and blocking the line-of-sight to the AP.
-Radio waves at the 2.4 GHz frequency are pretty easily blocked by dense objects like cement walls, anything with water in them, and metal.
+Radio waves at the 2.4 GHz frequency are pretty easily blocked by dense objects like cement walls, anything with water in them, and metal (the 5 GHz frequency is even worse).
 The typical RV park is a pretty hostile environment: you have an RV with (perhaps) metal sides next to you that blocks your line-of-sight (LOS) to the AP, and you are in trees.
 The trees have water in the leaves/needles/branches, which is very bad for signal propagation.
 In addition, you are using a laptop or other device with a weak radio in it, and you are often pretty far (in relative terms) from the AP.
 Providing wifi in a typical RV park is a very challenging technical problem from both from the providers view, and the consumers view – which is why so many people experience issues with it.

 In summary, the issues with wifi are typically (in order):